rhuang7999/Storm-Drain-Design/README.md

 * Maximum Flowrate
 * Maximum Velocity

+## How to use the program
-The first input is whether the units are in US or SI.
+First input is whether the units are in US or SI.
 It should be inputted capitalized.\
+`Units US or SI: US`
-The next input is the desired design flowrate of the storm drain in cubic feet per second.\
+Next input is the desired design flowrate of the storm drain in cubic feet per second.\
-The next input is the slope given by the topographic conditions.
+Next input is the slope given by the topographic conditions.
 If no slope is given, enter the length of the pipe and the headloss.\
-The final input is the material of the pipe.
+Final input is the material of the pipe.
 It should be inputted all capitalized.
 Which would give the friction factor.

+##Program Description
 Given, the design flowrate, slope, and material of the pipe,\
 the diameter can be calculated by rearranging Manning's equation:
 Q = (k / n) * A * (R ^ 2 / 3) * (S ^ 1 / 2)